wso2/docs-mi/en/docs/learn/integration-tutorials/storing-and-forwarding-messages.md

 #### Create a Sequence

-Let's create a Sequence that uses the message in the message store to send the request to hospital service endpoint.
+Let's create a Sequence that uses the message in the message store to send the request to the hospital service endpoint.

 1. Navigate to the **MI Project Explorer** > **Sequences**.